Let us speak about Microsoft Power Automation

 Now we have this setup every time a change is submitted, we can now write this to the list without any manual interaction.

-This flow could easily be adapted to collect all the responses from the Annual leave form demonstrated above and either write this to a calendar or start and wait for approval before writing it into an Excel spreadsheet table, SharePoint list and or calendar just to name a few of one of the many available connectors.
+This flow could easily be adapted to collect all the responses from a maintenance request form, or questionnaire style form as demonstrated above it can be an automated to a table within a few small steps, it could be modified to write annual leave request directly to a shared calendar then start and wait for approval before writing it into an Excel spreadsheet table, SharePoint list and send an email of confirmation this is just a few of one of the many available connectors.

 Ready to get started?